Tempo logotype

 What is Tempo's strength vs monday.com?

 Tempo treats portfolio work as a Jira-native governance problem with financial and capacity mechanics – not a horizontal coverage problem.
 The AI, the data, and the system of record all stay inside Jira.
 TransUnion, for example, reduced workflow approvals from 17 levels to four with Tempo Timesheets – the kind of governance impact that comes from running the numbers inside Jira rather than on top of a separate work platform.
-More cases are on the Tempo customer stories page.
+More examples are on the Tempo customer stories page.

 • Jira-native architecture that extends Jira's data model directly, with Jira as the system of record

-• Concrete adoption path: Start with Tempo Timesheets.
-Add Tempo Financial Manager when finance asks for CapEx reporting.
-Add Capacity Planner when planning conversations need real numbers, not headcount estimates.
+• Add Tempo Financial Manager when finance asks for CapEx reporting; add Capacity Planner when planning conversations need real numbers, not headcount estimates

 Ideal customer for each tool